Make your own free website on Tripod.com

 -ACF OB covered hopper in NYC (painted by Bevbell) is wrong.
 The NYC did not have this car- the sides are too short, which exposes the 3 bays too much, and it's not suppose to have side ladders, etc. It IS right for PC, but as a later class built new for the PC.

--blue box 4-bay ACF PC covered hopper kit in green- this car is correct for PC having these cars, but it's assigned the wrong number and class.
+-Blue box 4-bay ACF PC covered hopper kit in green- this car is correct for PC having these cars, but it's assigned the wrong number and class.
 Not sure if just a simple re-numbering could work, because PC may have had these cars painted only in the gray scheme with the small white logo over a black square (which is the RTR version).
 It's classed as a ___, and should be classed as ____.

 -F7A Genesis PC black with red P logo #_______ is wrong because this unit has a dynamic brake fan, which this particular locomotive did not actually have.

--blue box 50' double sliding door box car kit, NYC-P&LE.
+-Blue box 50' double sliding door box car kit, NYC-P&LE.
 This kit is wrong because P&LE had no DOUBLE sliding door 50' box cars.

--blue box 40' hi-cube box car (PC/NH/PRR/NYC/P&LE/P&E had none of these)
+-Blue box 40' hi-cube box car (PC/NH/PRR/NYC/P&LE/P&E had none of these)

 ______________________________________________________________________